ISIS Claims Responsibility For Manchester Concert Terrorist Attack

 The news comes after outlets reported that ISIS supporters were celebrating the bombing on social media, hailing it as a victory against "the crusaders" of the West and framing it as a response to airstrikes in Iraq.
 According to the Daily Telegraph, one video showed an English-speaking ISIS supporter holding up a sign reading 'Manchester' with the date of the attack.

 A statement made via ISIS channels on the messaging app Telegram said that "one of the soldiers of the caliphate placed explosive devices in a gathering of crusaders in the middle of the British city of Manchester," hinting that the terrorist incident was not a suicide attack, as it is believed to have been.

-The statement released by ISIS said the bombing was a response to Britain’s “transgressions against the lands of the Muslims.”
+It said the bombing was a response to Britain’s “transgressions against the lands of the Muslims.”
 Pro-ISIS accounts had earlier celebrated the attack on social media, framing it as a response to airstrikes in Iraq.

+The propaganda statement did not clarify whether the attack had been carried out by an ISIS member, executed with ISIS assistance, or simply inspired by the group.
+In the past, ISIS has claimed responsibility for attacks where the assailants had no direct connection to the extremist group, but either acted in its name, or where the ISIS attached their brand to the killing after the fact.

+The statement came through the militant group's central media arm, rather than its official news agency.
+An daily rundown of military activities released by the group earlier on Tuesday did not mention the Manchester attack.

 An image of the statement was shared on Twitter by Rita Katz, Director of SITE Intelligence Group, a company that tracks the online activity of white supremacist and jihadist organizations.
 In another tweet, Katz said that ISIS released instructions on how to manufacture a bomb in November.
-She added that ISIS's official claim did not include any information about who carried out yesterday evening's attack.

 The United Kingdom has been a target for the militant group for some time.
 In March, the group claimed responsibility for an attack in London when a lone assailant struck a group of pedestrians with an SUV on Westminster Bridge.